openedx/pytest-repo-health/README.rst

 Installation
 ------------

-For now, you need to git clone pytest-repo-health from: git@github.com:jinder1s/pytest-repo-health.git You can install by either:
+For now, you need to git clone pytest-repo-health from: ``git@github.com:edx/pytest-repo-health.git`` You can install by running ``make requirements`` and then `pip install -e .` in a Python 3.5+ virtualenv.

-    $ pip install -e .
-    or
-    $ python setup.py install

 Usage